Kinzua Dam: Condemnation of Seneca land

 Construction of the dam condemned 10000 acre of the Allegany Reservation, nearly one third of its territory, which had been granted to the Seneca nation in the Treaty of Canandaigua, signed by President Washington.
 That resulted in the loss of considerable fertile farmland and the displacement and forced relocation of 600 Seneca from their community within the reservation.
 In 1961, citing the immediate need for flood control, President John F. Kennedy denied a request by the Seneca to halt construction.

 Following the relocation were major changes to the displaced persons' way of life.
 Until the mid-20th century, numerous Seneca tribe members, particularly those in the floodplain, had lived simply according to traditional ways, with no modern conveniences such as electricity.
 Two residential resettlement areas were constructed, Jimersontown and an area south of Steamburg, both of which included modern amenities.
 The forced modernization is one source of the still-simmering resentment that Seneca have toward the dam.

 In addition, the Seneca lost a 1964 appeal over the related relocation of a four-lane highway through the remaining portion of the Allegany Reservation.
 That caused them to lose more land to the interstate, which divides the reservation territory.
 (The reservation was allowed to reclaim land around the old highway that the interstate replaced.)

 In Pennsylvania, the government also condemned most of the historic Cornplanter Tract, a grant made by the state legislature to Cornplanter after the Revolutionary War to him and his heirs "forever."
 The area included an historic cemetery containing the remains of Cornplanter and 300 descendants and followers, as well as a state memorial monument erected in 1866.
 The Seneca called the cemetery their "Arlington" in reference to the national cemetery near Washington, DC.

 The state exhumed and reinterred the Seneca remains in a new cemetery, located west of the north-central Pennsylvania town of Bradford, about 100 yards from the New York state line.
 The cemetery also contains remains of white residents of Corydon, a town submerged by the reservoir.
 However, by 2009 Seneca observers and whites said there was erosion of the bluff where the cemetery was located.
 They pleaded for the state or Corps of Engineers to protect this area.
 Other remains were reinterred at a cemetery in Steamburg.

-Cornplanter's last direct heir and great-great-great-grandson, Jesse Cornplanter, an artist, had died without issue in 1957.
+Cornplanter's last direct male heir and great-great-great-grandson, Jesse Cornplanter, an artist, had died without issue in 1957.
 By the 1960s, Cornplanter's indirect descendants had already moved to Salamanca, New York, near the northern shore of the new Allegheny Reservoir.